-Athlete’s foot is a chronic fungal infection that can irritate the skin of the feet.
+Athlete’s foot (Tenia pedis) is a chronic fungal infection that can irritate the skin of the feet.
 Most of the time the infection starts between the toes, but can quickly spread to the tops, sides, and even arches of your feet.

 Although there a few different types of the infection, common symptoms include red, scaly rashes that itch and sting, especially when taking off your socks and shoes.
 Severe athlete’s foot can even cause blisters, cracked skin, and ulcers, which can be very dangerous for people with diabetes.